kevinpanxc/kevinpanxc.github.io/source/_posts/2015-05-17-quick-tips-for-a-healthier-lifestyle-as-a-college-student.markdown

 categories:
 ---

 I'm going to preface this post by saying that I even though I write as if I'm an authoritative figure on leading healthy lifestyles, I'm not.
-The things I mention here worked and is still working for me.
-At least that's what I'm inclined to believe :p
+The things I mention here worked and is still working for me (at least that's what I'm inclined to believe).

 ---